phipsgabler/Darwin.jl/README.md

   want for breeding.
 It should not modify the parents, but produce new individuals (so if you don't want to do any crossover, at least copy the parents!).
 - `mutate!` should mutate one individual in-place.

+`matingfactor` is the size of the result of `selection` and input of `crossover`, it specifies how many individuals are crossed over at once (this allows you, for example, to implement pairwise crossover with a mating factor of 2, or as a vectorized operation by setting it to the size of the population).

 Note that you don't have to explicitely give fitness as an argument to the model -- it is only implicitely used in `selection`, where you usually will select fitter individuals more likely.